-- Water, water, water (again!).
-Even more important in housed cows, especially as water trough capacity in sheds is normally less than big troughs out in the fields.
-Make sure than the troughs are filling fast enough to meet demand, and if not provide some more. - Stocking rate reducing the number of cattle in the shed will reduce humidity levels and subsequently the risk of heat stress. - Fans a great idea for the hot weather, especially above the feed passageways.
+- ✓ Water, water, water (again!).
+Even more important in housed cows, especially as water trough capacity in sheds is normally less than the big troughs out in the fields.
+Make sure that the troughs are filling fast enough to meet demand, and if not provide some more. - ✓ Stocking rate.
+Reducing the number of cattle in the shed will reduce humidity levels and subsequently the risk of heat stress.
+A cheap temperature/humidity monitor can be extremely useful to give an indication of heat and humidity in the shed. - ✓ Fans.
+These are a great idea for the hot weather, especially above the feed passageways.
 But many farmers cannot install them quickly enough for the short period of extremes we are experiencing currently.
-And they do use a lot of energy to run.

-Many herds with high yielding housed cows will have these already.
+And they do use a lot of energy to run. - Many herds with high yielding housed cows will have these already.
 But if you haven't then anything you can do with your buildings to encourage air flow will help i.e. keep doors open/take off some yorkshire boarding etc.